Tobi-De/community-edition/README.md

     $ docker compose up -d
     ```

+1. Visit your instance at `$BASE_URL` and create the first user.

 ### Next steps

 For more information on installation, upgrades, extra configuration, and available integrations please see our [wiki.](https://github.com/plausible/community-edition/wiki)

+🎉 Happy hosting! 📈